 Also there was one of the worst “villain explains his plan is super-accurate detail to a stranger” scenes ever, as Chuke explains his syndicate infiltrating plan to the last point, before Finlay rightfully wonders why he’s telling him all this.
 It really made me shake my head as it was happening, there had to be a better way to explaining the plan to the listener…

-This is obviously part of the Time Lord Victorious storyline, specifically this Dalek was part of the Time Fleet the Eighth Doctor destroys in “Mutually Assured Destruction” (that I haven’t listen to yet because I’m still reading the book, but this was hardly a “spoiler”) and the Dalek in question mentions the events at the end of the book “The Knight, The Fool and The Dead”.
+This is obviously part of the Time Lord Victorious storyline, specifically this Dalek was part of the Time Fleet the Eighth Doctor destroys in “Mutually Assured Destruction” and the Dalek in question mentions the events at the end of the book “The Knight, The Fool and The Dead”.

 To build the new Daleks Brooke stole “duralinium” and “polycarbide”, two made up materials from the Third Doctor TV story “Colony in Space” and Seventh Doctor story “Remembrance of the Daleks” respectively.